Dick Nemelka

-Richard Samuel Nemelka (October 1, 1943 – September 19, 2020) was an American professional basketball player for the American Basketball Association (ABA).
+Richard Samuel Nemelka (October 1, 1943 – September 19, 2020) was an American professional basketball player in the American Basketball Association (ABA).
 As a college player, he earned All-American recognition at Brigham Young University (BYU).

-Early life and high school
+Early life

 Nemelka was born in Salt Lake City, Utah.
-He played basketball at Utah's West High School where he was an all-state selection.
+He played basketball at Salt Lake City's West High School where he was an all-state selection.
 He also played shortstop on the varsity baseball team.

 College career

 Nemelka played in thirteen games for the BYU Cougars freshman team, averaging 16.2 points per game.

 Nemelka started every game for BYU his sophomore season, averaging 10.8 points per game.

 In his junior season at BYU, Nemelka averaged 15.4 points per game as BYU finished 21-7 and won the Western Athletic Conference championship.
 He was also named to the All-WAC second team and was an Academic All-WAC selection.

 As a junior at BYU, Nemelka averaged 24.0 points per game as BYU won the 1966 NIT.
 Nemelka was named as a first team All-American by the USBWA and a third team All-American by the NABC.
 He was also named to the All-WAC first-team and to the Academic All-Wac team.